JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/p1/v1/README.md

 ## Corequisites

 ﻿
-- Ensure the latest Angular Core constants, enums, and other settings are up-to-date
+- Ensure the latest Angular Core `JSopX.AngularCore` project stays update to date, by [pulling the latest from its repository](#getting-started).

 [Back to Top](#table-of-contents)